errbufferoverfl/obsidian-scripts/README.md

 - Update the current page number of book notes.
 - Optionally update a daily note to track the number of pages read in a day.
 - Easily configure metadata keys and settings via QuickAdd.

+### QuickAdd: Import Movies and Series

+QuickAdd: Import Movies and Series is a custom macro for Obsidian that uses the QuickAdd and MetaEdit plugins to import detailed movie and series information from the OMDb API directly into your Obsidian vault.
+With this macro, you can efficiently create and manage notes for your favorite movies and TV shows.
+It integrates seamlessly with other Obsidian tools and is best used alongside the Obsidian Buttons plugin and the QuickAdd: Update Movie & Book Status macro.

+#### Features

+- Import detailed information about movies and series from the OMDb API.
+- Automatically generate and populate notes with movie and series data.
+- Configure valid statuses, ratings, and streaming platforms via QuickAdd.
+- Integrate seamlessly with other Obsidian tools and plugins.

+### Dataview: Book Shelf

+`Dataview: Book Shelf` is a custom JavaScript view for the Dataview plugin in Obsidian.
+This script allows you to create an interactive bookshelf that displays and filters your literature collection (books, zines, research papers, articles, etc.) based on type, status, rating, and genre.
+The view uses local storage to preserve your filter selections across sessions, providing a seamless and personalized browsing experience.

+#### Features

+- Display and filter your literature collection by type, status, rating, and genre.
+- Preserves filter selections using local storage.
+- Provides an interactive and user-friendly interface for managing your bookshelf.

+### Dataview: Movie Shelf

+`Dataview: Movie Shelf` is a custom JavaScript view for the Dataview plugin in Obsidian.
+This script allows you to create an interactive movie shelf that displays and filters your media collection (movies and series) based on type, status, rating, genre, and platform.
+The view uses local storage to preserve your filter selections across sessions, providing a seamless and personalized browsing experience.

+#### Features

+- Display and filter your media collection by type, status, rating, genre, and platform.
+- Preserves filter selections using local storage.
+- Provides an interactive and user-friendly interface for managing your movie shelf.

 ## License